Axin2015/swirly-cpp/doc/RestApi.md

 `GET /view[/MARKET[,MARKET]...]`

 Get view of the Order-Book with optional filter by Market.
-This is the same as `/sess/view` (below), except that it does not require a login.
+This is the same as `/accnt/view` (below), except that it does not require a login.
 (The View is considered public information.)

-`GET /sess/view[/MARKET[,MARKET]...]`
+`GET /accnt/view[/MARKET[,MARKET]...]`

 Get view of the Order-Book with optional filter by Market.
-This is the same as `/view` (above), except that it allows logged-in users to fetch the View along with other session entities in a single HTTP request.
+This is the same as `/view` (above), except that it allows logged-in users to fetch the View along with other account entities in a single HTTP request.

 In summary, the View aliases serve different use-cases:

 - `/view` - access to View for anonymous users;
-- `/sess/view` - alias for authenticated users that allows Order, Trade, Posn and View updates to be retrieved in batch.
+- `/accnt/view` - alias for authenticated users that allows Order, Trade, Posn and View updates to be retrieved in batch.

 These aliases can be thought of as hard- or soft-links in a file-system, in that they are just different ways of addressing the same underlying resource.

-Although `/sess/view` is private, in the sense that a user must be logged-in to access that URL, this does not mean that the URL returns a private (or screened) View of the Order-Book.
+Although `/accnt/view` is private, in the sense that a user must be logged-in to access that URL, this does not mean that the URL returns a private (or screened) View of the Order-Book.

 Future consideration: depending on usage patterns, we may to consider making the anonymous